ADAPT : Awesome Domain Adaptation Python Toolbox: Organization

 \subsection{Feature-Based Methods}

-The purpose of feature-based DA methods (Figure \ref{fig-feat}) is to learn a novel representation of the input features in which both source and target distribution match.
+The purpose of feature-based DA methods (Figure \ref{fig-feat}) is to learn a new representation of the input features in which both source and target distribution match.
 This DA strategy is mostly used for unsupervised DA.
-Feature-based methods generally made the assumption that the domain drift is due to an unknown transformation of the input space caused for instance by sensor drifts or any changes in the acquisition conditions \citep{Courty2016OTDA, Ganin2016DANN}.
+Feature-based methods generally consider the assumption that the domain shift is due to an unknown transformation of the input space caused for instance by sensor drifts or any changes in the acquisition conditions \citep{Courty2016OTDA, Ganin2016DANN}.